xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    :::

-   Copy this code block and paste it into the file:<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/35c8cded3d20816cd06248f2d05c62d79a82c2f3--> <!--Removed lines 59 and 68 here `if (convo.peerAddress !== walletAddress) {` and `}` instead of including a wonky step later to remove it.
-It just shouldn't be in this app to begin w/ b/c this app is all about an address sending a message to itself--><!--removed extra blank line before `        listConversations();` - it was breaking the code block formatting-->
+   Copy this code block and paste it into the file:

     ```javascript showLineNumbers
     import React, { useState, createContext, useEffect, useContext } from "react";